 - Engage communities disproportionately impacted by the criminal justice system in the reform effort.

-The Criminal Justice Microgrant Fund will award and distribute $200,000 in grants 2021.
+The Criminal Justice Microgrant Fund will award and distribute $200,000 in grants in summer 2021.
+A second round of grants is expected for winter 2021-2022.
 The fund will award grants in the following categories:

 Organizations may apply for one category only.

 All applications will be reviewed by the Criminal Justice Grantmaking Committee.
 The Grantmaking Committee will include members of the Community Advisory Committee and partners from local government.
 The Grantmaking Committee’s recommendations will be presented to the full MacArthur Implementation Team for final funding decisions.